Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane: Gauge fields localization

 where the dot indicate differentiation with respect to conformal coordinate $z$.
 In order to analyze the zero mode and massive mode, the equation (\ref{898}) is written in Schr\"{o}dinger-like form by means of following change $\chi(z)=e^{-\frac{A}{2}}\psi(z)$, thus, we get

-where we write the effective potential $V$ as
+where we write the effective potential $V_{eff}$ as

-We can now analyze the influence of scalar torsion and boundary term on localization of the transverse component $\widehat{A}_\mu$.
-For this, we must then choose a particular form for function $G$.
-Let us adopt a linear combination $G(T,B)=f(T,B)$, i. e., $G(T,B)=c_1T+c_2B$.
-This choice of $G$ is interesting because we recover the influence of the boundary term $c_2$ lost in the section \ref{sec2}.
+We can now analyze the influence of scalar torsion and the boundary term on the localization of the transverse component $\widehat{A}_\mu$.
+To do this, we need to choose a particular form for the function $G$.
+Let us adopt a linear combination, i.e., $G(T,B)=\gamma_1T+\gamma_2B$.
+Note that when we fix $\gamma_1=c_1$ and $\gamma_2=c_2$, $G(T,B)$ has the same form as the function $f(T,B)$ defined previously in Sec. \ref{sec2}.
+This choice of $G$ is interesting because it allows us to recover the influence of the boundary term $B$.
 Furthermore, our potential takes a simple form that guarantees localized modes.
-With this choice, the effective potential (\ref{epa}) becomes

-which behaves like an even function.
+With this choice, the effective potential (\ref{epa}) becomes which behaves like an even function.
 This assures us that the massive solutions of Eq. (\ref{phi}) can be even or odd.
 To numerically solve Eq. (\ref{phi}), let us use the following boundary conditions

 which represent the massive modes even and odd parity \cite{Liu2009}.
 Here $c$ is just a constant.